rain64x/rain64x/README.md

 - 👋 Hi, I’m @rain64x
-- 👀 I’m interested in web development, API's and devops stuff
+- 👀 I’m passionate about programming and technology
-- 🌱 I’m currently learning Flask
 - 📫 How to reach me ... rain@rafled.com

 ---